Tehuledere

-Tehuledere (Amharic: ተኹለደሬ) is a woreda in Amhara Region, Ethiopia.
+Tehuledere (Amharic: ተሁለደሬ) is a woreda in Amhara Region, Ethiopia.
 Located at the eastern edge of the Ethiopian highlands in the Debub Wollo Zone, Tehuledere is bordered on the south by Dessie Zuria, on the southwest by Kutaber, on the northwest and the north by the Mille River, on the northeast by Were Babu, and on the southeast by Kalu; the Mille separates Tehuledere from Amba Sel to the northwest and the Semien Wollo Zone to the north.
-Towns in Tehuledere include Baso Mille, Boru Selassie, Hayq and Sulula.
+Towns in Tehuledere include Hayq, Paso Mille, and Sulula.

 Overview

-The altitude of Tehuledere range from 500 meters above sea level along the boundary with the Debub Wollo Zone to 2700 meters along its southwest border.
+The altitude of Tehuledere ranges from 500 meters above sea level along the boundary with the Debub Wollo Zone to 2700 meters along its southwest border.
 The hydrology of this woreda includes two lakes: Hayq, which lies entirely within it, and Ardibbo which lies to the south of Hayq, defining part of the border with Kalu.
 Other notable landmarks include the monasteries of Debre Egziabeher and Istifanos.

 The NGO Agri-Service Ethiopia, announced in November 2006 that they had started projects to improve food security and infrastructure in Tehuledere, with a total budget of over 7.1 million birr.
 Some 44,803 inhabitants in six selected rural kebeles would benefit from this project.